-Power can be supplied to 1.3V power domain in the following operating modes:
+Power can be supplied to 1.2V power domain in the following operating modes:

-- Normal mode: In this mode, 1.3V power supply area operates at full power, and the level of the output voltage can be selected through VOSSEL bit of the register PMU_CTRL. - Stop mode: In this mode, 1.3V power supply area works in low-power state, all clocks are off, peripherals stop working and the set voltage output level remains unchanged. - Standby mode: In this mode, the 1.3V power supply area stops power supply, and except for the standby circuit, the content of register and SRAM will be lost
+- Normal mode: In this mode, 1.2V power supply area operates at full power, and the level of the output voltage can be selected through VOSSEL bit of the register PMU CTRL. - Stop mode: In this mode, 1.2V power supply area works in low-power state, all clocks are disabled, peripherals stop working, and the set voltage output level remains unchanged. - Standby mode: In this mode, 1.2V power supply area stops power supply, and except for the standby circuit, the content of register and SRAM will be lost

-$7.4.1.2 \, \textbf{V}{\text{DDA}} \, \textbf{power domain}$
+7.4.1.2 V{DDA} power domain

-Power the ADC, DAC, HSICLK, LSICLK, PLL and reset module through V{DDA}/V{SSA} and V{REF+}/V{REF-} pins.
+Power supply is provided through V{DDA}/V{SSA} and V{REF+}/V{REF-} pins to power the ADC, HSICLK, LSICLK, PLL and reset module.